 On June 9, I had an hour-and-a-half session with a little over four dozen parents from twenty-five different schools in the valley.
-I shared three things that were important when raising my little nephew, which both our formal and informal education systems in Nepal do not do a very good job of imparting.
+I shared three things that were important when raising my little nephew, which aren’t part of neither our formal nor informal education systems in Nepal in general.

 The following is a reproduction of the most important bits from the session.

 Lessons from My Little Nephew

 From when my little nephew was a toddler, I have always held him at eye level and made eye contact when speaking to him.
 When he started going to school I have had what I call “school talk” with him.

 For that, I place him on my lap and I ask him to describe his school day.
 Plus, when we have serious conversations I pay very close attention, if need be, by getting down to his level, facing him and making eye contact.
 And there’s a very good reason for all that.